christopherattard/MoviesSystem/README.md

 ## Setup

-1) Open Visual Studio and download the repository from: https://github.com/christopherattard/MoviesSystem
+1) Open Visual Studio and clone or download the repository from: https://github.com/christopherattard/MoviesSystem

 2) Locate the *app-info.json* configuration file and add the following keys:
 	- "moviesPath" -> specify the full path of the movies.json file (for e.g. "*C:\\Projects\\MoviesSystem\\movies.json*");